electro-smith/libDaisy/NE_FEEDBACK.md

  - you should provide your own implmementations of dsy_assert
  - you should provide a FORCE_INLINE #define to force the inlining of functions
  - the if(ah->callback) is somewhat redundant as that variable is initialized to something.
 Do you really want users to set the callback to 0?
+ - get rid of all the TEST_BYPASS as just setting the callback to passthru does this without a bunch of confusing #ifdefs